Successful ABM Campaigns: Tips and Creative Examples

 How to set up a successful ABM campaign (with tips from experts)

-Here's how to set up an account based marketing plan—including advice from the Leadfeeder team and other experts leveraging this highly effective strategy.
+Here's how to set up an ABM plan—including advice from the Leadfeeder team and other experts leveraging this highly effective strategy.

 Use a research-driven lead generation process

-The best account based marketing campaigns start with choosing the right accounts.
+The best ABM campaigns start with choosing the right accounts.

 Use that to inform your ideal customer profile, then research to create a target account list.